vipular/droneAbnormalityDetection/README.md

-# SAD3 DataSet (SyntheticAbnormality Detection Dataset for Drones)
+# SAD3 Dataset (SyntheticAbnormality Detection Dataset for Drones)

-Drone abnormality detection using extended isolation forest and excess mass curve
+## Dataset Description

+The given dataset consists of two folders namely "Data_CSV" & "_".
+The former consists of CSV files containing the preprocessed data, and the latter consists of bag files containing unprocessed data.